John Fetrow Dairy Education Center

 Advanced Dairy Production Medicine (ADPM)

 ADPM is a four-week program designed to build advanced knowledge and skills in dairy production medicine for students who will go on to exclusively or predominantly dairy practice.
 Students who complete this program will have a working knowledge of DairyComp 305, and be able to thoroughly evaluate a dairy and provide recommendations regarding transition, nutrition, reproduction, youngstock and milk quality management.
 Students will visit multiple dairies to practice these skills, and will complete a capstone project in which they will work more intensively with one dairy to develop not just recommendations, but work plans, protocols and partial budgets to help the dairy meet their goals.
 A key element of the capstone project is developing a working relationship with the on-farm team and practicing professional written and verbal communication skills.
 Faculty and guest presenters in this program include not just UMN CVM faculty, but also a variety of experts from other universities, private practice and industry.
-This rotation is based at the Dairy Education Center in Nicollet, MN.
+This rotation is based at the John Fetrow Dairy Education Center in Nicollet, MN.

 2019 Program Dates (intended for Class of 2020):